F0lak/dm_open_ref/ref/proc/list2params.md

 Special characters such as \'=\' and \'&\' inside the parameter names or values are written in the form* `%xx` where `xx` are two hexadecimal digits representing the ASCII value of the character.
-For [Unicode](/%7Bnotes%7D/Unicode) characters, their UTF-8 encoding will be processed this way, which may make up multiple `%xx` sequences.
+For [Unicode](/ref/%7Bnotes%7D/Unicode.md) -mcharacters, their UTF-8 encoding will be processed this way, which may make up multiple `%xx` sequences.
 In addition, spaces are converted to `+`.